sjsyrek/deckset-tutorial/README.md

 # You can also include notes for yourself in the Markdown file that won't display on the slide

-^ This text will not appear on the slide
+^ This text will not appear on the slide.

 ---